sendbird/sendbird-chatgpt-sample-ios/README.md

     func botTypeSelector(_ botTypeSelect: BotTypeSelector, didSelectBot bot: ChatBot) }
 ```
-1. Override `SBUCreateChannelTypeSelector` to use same design.
+1. Override `SBUCreateChannelTypeSelector` to use the same design.
-2. Define protocol called `BotTypeSelectorDelegate` as event delegate
+2. Define protocol called `BotTypeSelectorDelegate` as an event delegate
-3. Declare delegate property as weak referenced.
+3. Declare delegate property as a weak reference.
-4. Call delegate method when the bot button selected.
+4. Call `botTypeSelector(_:didSelectBot:)` delegate method when the bot button selected.

 ### Channel list - SBUCreateChannelViewModel
 ```swift